 46 "Anfänglich besuchte Royen noch ab und zu Konferenzen, doch wirklich engen Kontakt hatte Royen nicht zu Kollegen.
 In Deutschland hatte er mit dem niedrigen Ansehen der Fachhochschulen zu kämpfen.
 "Wenn man in Deutschland nicht an einer Universität ist, dann gilt man ja nichts."
 Er lacht."
 (Anderl 2017).
 Our translation: "At first Royen still attended conferences from time to time, but he did not have close contact with colleagues.
 In Germany he struggled with the low reputation of polytechnics.
-'In Germany, when one is not at a university, then one is considered a nobody.
+'In Germany, when one is not at a university, then one is considered nothing'.
 He laughs."

-therefore make demands on the individual too.
-If one chooses not to interact with others, then the rest of the community is not blameworthy when they are slow to come to appreciate one's work.
+rest of the community is not blameworthy when they are slow to come to appreciate one's work.